-For today’s mini accessibility audit, we are focusing on the online retailer notonthehighstreet.com.
+For today’s mini accessibility audit, we are focusing on the online retailer notonthehighstreet.com(this will open in a new window).
 This site focuses on products which are out of the ordinary and a little bit unique in comparison to what we expect to find on the high street.
 There is no visible reference to accessibility on the site, indicating that making the site accessible to disabled users has yet to be considered so my expectations are not too high.

 Customer Journey Review

 Today’s task: To find a truly unique wedding gift for my friends upcoming nuptials.

 Starting on the homepage and navigating with the keyboard by tabbing through the page, we immediately spot an accessibility issue, there are a lack of “skip to” links present throughout the site.
 This is a fail under WCAG 2.0 Level A and therefore a disappointing introduction to the site.
 “Skip to” links would help disabled keyboard users to avoid unnecessary navigational elements and help them move through the site quickly.

 Continuing, there does not seem to be a logical order for navigating the site as the focus jumps first to the shopping basket on the far right, then back again to the sign in/register section which precedes it.
 This is exacerbated by the fact that these elements do not receive visible focus so the user is doubtful of where they are on the page:

 Sadly, the search box cannot be accessed by the keyboard so this functionality is not available to disabled users.
 However, the mega menu is accessible meaning that disabled users can browse through the site to find products.

 Browsing through the site

 The page I am redirected to has been clearly titled ensuring disabled users can tell which page they are on.
 Notonthehighstreet have followed standard convention of putting the page description first, then the site name (weddings | notonthehighstreet.com):

 Headings have also been used in the correct order, helping screen reader users navigate around the page and to the various sections quickly.